-These are Walnut Studiolo’s completely opinionated and unambiguous rules of play for cribbage, a game that has been played since the 1600s and holds a special place in our hearts.
-Geoff grew up learning to play it with his grandma and dad, and Valerie and Geoff play it most days during lunch.
+These are Walnut Studiolo’s completely opinionated rules of play for cribbage, a game that has been played since the 1600s and holds a special place in our hearts.
+Rules differ between families, and even regionally (we learned about “muggins” from a few Canadian players!).
+Geoff grew up learning to play it with his grandma and dad in Eastern Oregon, and Valerie and Geoff play it most days during lunch.

 The length of the game of cribbage is just right, and it’s just the right mix of strategy and luck to fit any mood.
-These game rules are here as a handy-dandy printable PDF or read on down below:
+Here are the basics:

-- Gather a cribbage board, two or four players, and a complete 52-card deck.
+- Gather a cribbage board, 2-4 players, and a complete 52-card deck.

 - King is high, Ace is low.
 Face card value is 10, Ace value is 1.

 - Set up the board with two like-colored pegs per track in the “Start” holes, one track per player (or team of two players).
 During scoring, each player uses the pegs to leap-frog their score down the track, so the peg in front is marking the score, and the peg in back is what the score was the last time the player scored points.